jkoller90/jkoller90.github.io/blowjai/blowRecomendationsForDataOriented/LlopisNoel_DataOriented_Design.md

 http://gamesfromwithin.com/data-oriented-design

-Data-Oriented Design (Or Why You Might Be Shooting Yourself in The Foot With OOP) by LLopis, 2009
+Data-Oriented Design (Or Why You Might Be Shooting Yourself in The Foot With OOP) by Llopis, 2009

 "The culprit?
 Random memory access patterns and constant cache misses. "

 ### With regards to Procedural Programming and OOP:
 "Notice that the main focus of both approaches is code: plain procedures (or functions) in one case, and grouped code associated with some internal state in the other.
 Data-oriented design shifts the perspective of programming from objects to the data itself: The type of the data, how it is laid out in memory, and how it will be read and processed in the game."
-Can be thought of as <b>particle-driven programming</b>
+This can be thought of as <b>particle-driven programming</b> (Llopis, 2009).

 ### Clearing up confusion
 "A data-driven game is usually a game that exposes a large amount of functionality outside of code and lets the data determine the behavior of the game."
-This is orthogonal to data-oriented and so this is applicable to any type of programming approach.
+This is orthogonal to data-oriented and so this is applicable to any type of programming approach (Llopis, 2009).

 ## Ideal data
 What's the format?